 Every setting poses a unique experience where travel RNs can learn new skills to advance their careers.
 Stephanie, an Onward nurse traveler, certainly found this to be true in her case:

 “I have had interesting assignments in great locations working at top-rated facilities!
-I have enjoyed the opportunity to work with many amazing people and caring for many culturally diverse patient populations as a travel nurse.
+I have enjoyed the opportunity to work with many amazing people and care for many culturally diverse patient populations as a travel nurse.
 The overall experience is rewarding!”

-3. Variety of fields.
+3. Variety of Fields

 Travel nurses appreciate the opportunity to work in different units to match their specialty training; they may also request a travel nursing job that gives them exposure to new areas with growth potential.